top of page

 Confusion around roles, workflows, and decision authority slowed execution and increased turnover.

-Clear accountability, faster decisions, and sustained year-over-year growth.
+Clear decision accountability, faster execution, reduced turnover during sustained year-over-year growth.

 EXECUTIVE TEAM DEVELOPMENT - TEAM EFFECTIVENESS